 Find an Expert by Topic

-Robert C. Pozen Director
+Robert C. Pozen Director, Tax Policy Center

 William G. Gale is the Arjay and Frances Miller Chair in Federal Economic Policy in the Economic Studies Program at the Brookings Institution.
 His research focuses on tax policy, fiscal policy, pensions and saving behavior.
 He is co-director of the Tax Policy Center, a joint venture of the Brookings Institution and the Urban Institute.
 He is also director of the Retirement Security Project.
 From 2006 to 2009, he served as vice president of Brookings and director of the Economic Studies Program.
+Gale is the author of Fiscal Therapy: Curing America’s Debt Addiction and Investing in the Future (Oxford University Press, 2019).

 Prior to joining Brookings in 1992, he was an assistant professor in the Department of Economics at the University of California, Los Angeles, and a senior economist for the Council of Economic Advisers under President George H.W.
 Bush.